-Think you need butter and milk to make flavorful mashed potatoes?
+Do you think butter and milk are necessary for flavorful mashed potatoes?
 Not if you have a container of hummus around!
 For the past few months I have actually been a bit obsessed with hummus, not only enjoying it as a dip, but also in recipes.
-It is definitely one of those wonderful convenience ingredients that can immediately make a dish pop with little to no fuss.
+It’s a wonderful convenience ingredient that can immediately make a dish pop with little to no fuss.
 Which is why I’m happy to share this recipe for hummus mashed potatoes.

-- 5 cups yellow potatoes, peeled and cut into 1-1/2 inch cubes (about 6 potatoes)
+- 5 cups yellow potatoes (about 6 potatoes), peeled and cut into 1½ inch cubes

 - 2 tablespoons olive oil or coconut oil